 “One of the biggest misconceptions is that the trades are for stupid people,” said Goodman of both men and women, however, “the trades are really interesting work and incredibly intelligent capable people are in them.”

 Say it again for the people in the back!
 A life in the skilled trades is a step up, not a backup plan.
 This idea is at the core of what Truewerk believes.
+And that’s true for women in skilled trades just as much.
 What we do is make the highest performing workwear available, but what we believe is that a life in the skilled trades is f*cking awesome.

-If you want to help us change how society thinks about the trades: share this blog, follow us on instagram @Truewerk, tell the women you work with that we’re here to listen and improve our fit over time and tell us what you want to see.
-Not just what products, colors and sizes you want (we do love that), but how we can best support and celebrate all of you.
+If you want to help us change how society thinks about women in skilled trades: Share this blog, follow us on instagram @Truewerk, tell the women you work with that we’re here to listen and improve our women’s construction work clothing fit and design over time.
+Tell us what you want to see!
+Not just what products, colors and sizes you want (though keep doing that too), but how we can best support and celebrate all of you.
+Tell us how our workwear company can make your career prospects in the skilled trades brighter and more welcoming.
 Email us anytime at email@example.com to tell us what you think.